NYC to pay $3 million to settle Kalief Browder lawsuit

-NEW YORK (AP) — New York City will pay $3 million to the estate of a young man whose long detention in solitary confinement and subsequent suicide made him a symbol of a broken criminal justice system.
+NEW YORK (AP) — New York City will pay $3 million to the family of Kalief Browder, whose long detention in solitary confinement and suicide at age 22 made him a symbol of a broken justice system, city officials said Thursday.

-City law department officials said they hope Thursday’s settlement in the case of Kalief Browder brings “some measure of closure” to his family.

-Browder was 16 when he was arrested and accused of stealing a man’s backpack in 2010.
-He spent three years in jail awaiting trial, about half that time in solitary confinement.
+Browder was 16 when he was arrested in 2010 and accused of robbing a man of his backpack, a crime he denied committing.
+Because his family couldn’t afford to pay $3,000 bail, he spent three years at the city’s Rikers Island jail complex awaiting a trial that never came, nearly half of it in solitary confinement.

 Prosecutors eventually dropped the charge.
 Browder was freed, but he killed himself at age 22 in 2015.